timothycrosley/streamdeck-ui/README.md

 Communication with the Streamdeck is powered by the [Python Elgato Stream Deck Library](https://github.com/abcminiuser/python-elgato-streamdeck#python-elgato-stream-deck-library).

 ## Linux Quick Start
+**Python 3.8** is required.
+You can check which version you have installed with `python3 --version`.
 ### Precooked Scripts
 There are scripts for setting up streamdeck_ui on [Debian/Ubuntu](scripts/ubuntu_install.sh) and [Fedora](scripts/fedora_install.sh).
 ### Manual installation